Gibran Rakabuming Raka: Other honours

-On 20 September 2021, Pakubuwono XIII awarded Gibran with the title of Kanjeng Pangeran Widura Nagara as Gibran was overseeing vaccination effort on the palace's servants.
+On 20 September 2021, Pakubuwono XIII awarded Gibran the title of Kanjeng Pangeran Widura Nagara as Gibran was overseeing vaccination effort on the palace's servants.
 The Surakarta Sunanate stated their reasoning that Gibran has the standing and influence in Surakarta and showed care towards its citizens.
 Gibran was shocked to hear about his ennoblement and admitted he did not made any preparations to meet Pakubuwono XIII as he came to the palace grounds wearing a Municipal Police uniform but nonetheless stated that "it was an honor".
 The Sunanate wished that Gibran can continue to protect and show care to the citizens through this title.

 On March 1, 2023, he received the honorary title of Kanjeng Pangeran Haryo, the highest honorary title in Mangkunegaran from Mangkunegara X out of appreciation to Gibran's leadership as mayor of Surakarta through economic improvements and cultural revitalization.
 Mangkunegara X later explained that Gibran deserves the title because of the great synergy they have in many different projects.
 In reaction to Mangkunegara X's award and prior honours given by Pakubuwono XIII, Gibran states his readiness to help revitalize and to develop both kingdoms culturally.